A List of Recovery Words

 Al-Anon

-Program that uses the same Twelve Steps as AA, but applies them to codependent and enabling behaviors.
-Al-Anon [2] members learn to reclaim their lives by focusing on themselves, building on their strengths, and asking for and accepting help such as recovery coaching.
+Al-Anon uses the same Twelve Steps as AA, but for the loved ones of someone with a drinking problem.
+Al-Anon members learn to reclaim their lives by focusing on themselves, building on their strengths, and asking for and accepting help.

 Co-Dependents Anonymous (CoDA)